systemd/mkosi/mkosi.md

 : If specified, the package manager is instructed not to contact the network for updating package data.
-This provides a minimal level of reproducibility, as long as the package data cache is already fully populated.
+This provides a minimal level of reproducibility, as long as the package cache is already fully populated.

 `Initrd=`, `--initrd`